p-servus/CakePhpExampleImplementation/doc/001-Setup.md

 ## Install CakePHP 5

+You do not need this step, because i already done it.
+It only shows, how i setup the CakePHP project.

+I install CakePHP 5 in the subdirectory `cms`:

 ```bash
 php composer.phar create-project --prefer-dist cakephp/app:5 cms
 ```

 ## Reinstall CakePHP 5

+If you cloned this Project, you have to reinstall the CakePHP-project in the subdirectory `cms`:

 ```bash
 php composer.phar install --working-dir="cms"